|

 Long before the end of the season, the team had announced the signing of four-time Champ Car Champion Sebastien Bourdais, which, coupled with the retaining of Vettel, meant that Liuzzi was on his way out.

 Looking back, before the start of the 2008 season, we at Pitpass have to confess to being hard on the Faenza team.
-On reflection this is probably because for much of the time Toro Rosso was seen as Red Bull's little sister, a chip off the old block.
-However, in 2008 the team began to develop its own character, and this, most likely combined with the demise of Super Aguri left the Italian outfit as the underdog, a natural successor to Minardi.
+On reflection this is probably because, for much of the time, Toro Rosso was seen as Red Bull's little sister, a chip off the old block.
+However, in 2008 the team began to develop its own character, and this, most likely combined with the demise of Super Aguri, left the Italian outfit as the underdog, a natural successor to Minardi.

 Unfortunately, a crash during testing for the Spanish GP meant that the team had to wait until Monaco before it could race the STR3, hardly the best introduction for a new car.
-Nonetheless, despite starting from eighteenth, Vettel finished fifth, a small portent of what was to follow.
+Nonetheless, despite starting from eighteenth, Vettel finished fifth, clearly a portent of what was to follow.

 It was at Magny-Cours that the team introduced its aerodynamic upgrade and from then on there was no holding back as the Faenza outfit.
 Other than the engine, and the drivers, there was little difference between the cars fielded by Toro Rosso and Red Bull, however, the Faenza team appeared to understand its car better.